How to Form an LLC in Minnesota

 7. File Annual Renewals

 All LLCs doing business in Minnesota must file an annual renewal once every calendar year with the Minnesota Secretary of State.
 The renewal can be filed any time before December 31.
 The renewal can be filed online or by mail.
 A paper renewal form is available.
-The filing fee is $35.
+The filing fee is $45 for online and in-person filings, and $25 for filings by mail.

 8. Foreign LLCs Doing Business in Minnesota

 To do business in Minnesota, all LLCs organized outside of the state must register with the Minnesota Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process physically located in Minnesota.
 To register, file a Certificate of Authority to Transact Business in MN (LLC).
 The application may be filed online or by mail.
-The filing fee is $185.
+The filing fee is $205 for online and in-person filings, and $185 for filings by mail.

 Before filing, make sure the LLC’s name is available in Minnesota by checking the Minnesota business name database.
 If the name is not available, the foreign LLC must adopt an assumed name for use in Minnesota.